 COMING OUT WITH THE HELP OF A TIME MACHINE by NAMAN GUPTA

-• For the documentary, attach a documentary proposal in a pdf format.
-Include a trailer and/or example clip (required)
+• Script submitted must be at most 20 pages long for Short Film, written in standard script format.
+For the documentary, attach a documentary proposal in PDF format.
+Include a trailer and/or example clip (required).

-• For short films, we fund projects from the pre-production stage
+• For short films, we fund projects from the pre-production stage.

-• For the documentary category we fund projects in the post-production stage
+• For the documentary category we fund projects in the post-production stage.

 • Scripts must be submitted in English, even if they might be shot in another language.
+Filmmakers must be based in the US & Canada and with a US or Canadian bank account to receive funds.

-• Preference will be given to scripts with a social justice theme and based on the South Asian diaspora experience.
+• Filmmakers must be of South Asian heritage.
+Preference will be given to scripts with a social justice theme based on the South Asian diaspora experience.

 • Submission fees are non-refundable regardless of the outcome of the submission.